AidanvG/workout-tracker/README.md

 document the number of sets and repetitions they do for each exercise in the workout and change or remove exercises or workouts.

 Data will be stored in a Postgresql database and interacted with through an API.
-I would also like to be able to build some sort of UI using React if I have enough time.

 ## <u> User Stories </u>